What is Credit Card APR?

 Credit Card APR Basics

-APR is a representation of the interest rate on your credit card.
+A credit card APR is a representation of the interest rate on your credit card.
 But how exactly does the APR translate into your interest charges?
-APR is an annualized figure, but credit card interest isn't charged just once a year.
-Interest charges are calculated daily.
+APR is an annualized figure, but credit card interest isn't charged just once a year—credit card interest charges are calculated daily.
 We will explain how to convert APR into an effective interest rate (which is what you actually pay) below.
 If you take a look at the summary box of a credit card, you may see a number of different APRs.
 These different rates apply to different ways in which you use your card:

 Purchase APR.
 The Standard Purchase APR will be applied to all purchases you make with your credit card (some cards charge a Promotional Purchases rate of 0% during an introductory period).
 This is the interest rate we tend to think of first when looking at credit cards.